 Overview

-Since 2010, the programme has welcomed people from every professional and educational background — from teaching, journalism and social work, to business, healthcare, charity work and law.
-You don’t need prior knowledge of philosophy or ethics — just an open mind and a willingness to think critically about what is right, fair and good.
+The MA in Ethics at DCU is designed for those who take these questions seriously.
+Since 2010, it has welcomed people from every professional and educational background—from teaching, journalism, and social work to business, healthcare, charity work, and law.
+You don’t need prior knowledge of philosophy or ethics—just an open mind and a willingness to think critically about what is right, fair, and good.

+It offers a rigorous engagement with foundational ethical theory while remaining firmly grounded in the practical dilemmas that define our time.
 Through your studies, you’ll engage with the great ethical traditions and apply them to the pressing issues of modern society.
-You’ll learn from experts across ethics, philosophy, theology and the humanities, gaining both intellectual insight and practical wisdom.
+You’ll learn from experts across ethics, philosophy, and the humanities, gaining both intellectual insight and practical wisdom.

 Why DCU